All West End & London Theatre Venues

 Address: 210 Shaftesbury Ave, London WC2H 8DP

-The Sondheim Theatre suffered major damages in World War II and it took twenty years to repair the damage caused.
+The Sondheim Theatre suffered major damage in World War II and it took twenty years to repair the damage caused.
 The theatre has seen performances from several celebrities like Fred Astaire and, recently, Nick Jonas in the long-running musical 'Les Misérables'.

 Opening Date: 8 October 1907